For Religious Education and Adult Faith Formation:

 The Fulton Sheen Endowment is a part of the Rooted in Faith Campaign and provides parish-based grants to be used in the following areas:

-- To enhance religious education and adult faith formation programs.
+- To enhance religious education and adult faith formation programs in parishes.

-- Family life programs through workshops, seminars and distance learning opportunities.
+- Family life programs through workshops, seminars and distance learning opportunities in parishes.

 The Fulton Sheen Endowment Board has established the following guidelines: